makerdao/token-auction/README.md

 for a given time with no higher bids, at which point the highest bidder can claim their dues.

-The auctions are **managed**.
-An auction manager can manage an unlimited number of auctions of multiple types.

 ## Usage